 Local Medical Waste Pickup Service

 Our nationwide, local facilities handling sharps medical waste pickup offers our customers the best in accessibility and pricing.
-We consistently remain in full federal, state and your local regulatory compliance, ensuring DOT standards and OSHA compliance for proper pickup and treatment of all types of medical waste.
+We consistently remain in full federal, state and your local regulatory compliance, ensuring DOT standards and OSHA compliance for proper pickup and treatment of medical waste.

-AdvoWaste treats medical waste disposal responsibly, often autoclaving the waste and then repurposing it into a new resource, which helps keep containers from ending up into a landfill.
+AdvoWaste treats medical waste disposal responsibly, often autoclaving the waste and then repurposing it into a new resource, which helps keep containers from ending up being deposited into a landfill.

 Medical waste regulated at the local state level typically pertain to the containment, storage, labelling, transportation and then treatment of all types of medical waste.
 Many states require the the company generating the waste to register with the state.
 The transportation of medical waste is also regulated by the Department of Transportation.
 The EPA and state agencies regulate the treatment and environmental safety at medical waste disposal facilities.
 The CDC and OSHA are responsible for identifying and ensuring safe handling of medical waste, containment and proper labelling of materials.
 OSHA requires bloodborne pathogens exposure control plans and proper training.
-Some require medical waste generators to register their company and have other requirements specific to that state.
+Some require medical waste generators to register their company and have other requirements specific to that state, such as specific occupational safety and health administration laws which must be adhered to.